MelkoCollective/CDL_2020/Project_2_VQE_Molecules/README.md

 ### Step #2: Generating the qubit Hamiltonian.

-To proceed to VQE, we generated the qubit Hamiltonian.
-We first generated the electronic Hamiltonian in the second quantized form and then transformed it into the qubit form using two of the fermion-to-qubit transformations: Jordan-Wigner and Bravyi-Kitaev.
-Both transformations give consistant results.
+To proceed with VQE, we generated the qubit Hamiltonian.
+We first generated the electronic Hamiltonian in the second quantized form and then mapped it into a qubit form using two of the most known fermion-to-qubit transformations: Jordan-Wigner and Bravyi-Kitaev.
+Both mappings give consistant results in our simulations.

 ### Step #3: Unitary Transformation.

-We used two types of the unitary transformations for generating quantum gates: QCC and UCC.
+We used two types of unitary transformations for generating quantum gates: QCC and UCC.
 One issue we faced while working on this part is a need of active space minimization.
-For instance, the Hamiltonian of LiH molecule consists of 631 Hamiltonian terms, what is extremely large.
-Our approuch was to initialize the LiH molecule with an active space containing the second A1 orbitals (meaning the first 0A1 orbital is frozen) and the B1 orbital.
-This active space adjustment allowed us to run calculations faster with sufficient result.
+For instance, the Hamiltonian of LiH molecule consists of 631 Hamiltonian terms, which is extremely large.
+Our approach was to initialize the LiH molecule with an active space containing the second A1 orbitals (meaning the first 0A1 orbital is frozen) and the B1 orbital.
+This active space adjustment allowed us to run calculations faster with satisfying results.

 ### Step #4: Hamiltonian Measurements.

-To obtain the expectation value of the qubit Hamiltonian it needs to be measured at the end of the VQE circuit.
+To obtain the expectation value of the qubit Hamiltonian, it needs to be measured at the end of the VQE circuit.
 Since current quantum hardware is limited to single-qubit projective measurement, only terms commuting within individual qubit's subspace can be measured together.

 ### Step #5: Use of Quantum Hardware